-We have a display case for a small collection of Tektronix CRTs, CRT components and memorabilia which spans the history of CRT development and production at Tektronix from start to finish.
-Some of the CRTs on display include:
+We have a display case for a small collection of Tektronix cathode ray tubes - CRTs, CRT components and memorabilia which spans the history of CRT development and production at Tektronix from start to finish.
+There also is a story board with pictures documenting Tektronix CRT operation and some of it people and products.
+In addition, we have a collection of Tektronix CRT patents.

 - Three prototype CRTs Bob Anderson used to develop Tektronix' Direct View Storage Tube (DVST) technology (see photo at bottom of page).